 The prevalence and pattern of atrial arrhythmias evolves with patient age.
 IART is the most common arrhythmia overall, but AF and permanent arrhythmias become increasingly problematic in older patients.

 Atrial arrhythmias are a well-established, chronic problem in the adult CHD patient.
 This study further clarifies that problem and adds the unfortunate detail that permanent arrhythmias and AF become more common as these patients age.
 The growing population of CHD survivors means that atrial arrhythmias will remain a substantial problem that will require the collaborative efforts of adult and pediatric electrophysiology experts to manage.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Hypertension

 Keywords: Arrhythmias, Cardiac, Atrial Fibrillation, Cardiac Surgical Procedures, Electrophysiology, Heart Defects, Congenital, Heart Septal Defects, Atrial, Hypertension, Risk, Secondary Prevention, Tachycardia